cosmicrafts/Tournament-Poll/README.md

 ## Project Structure

-- `main.mo`: The Motoko backend code for managing tournaments and matches.
 - `src/`: Contains all source code.
   - `declarations/`: Auto-generated files for canisters.
   - `tournament_backend/`: The backend canister.
-    - `main.mo`: The Motoko backend code.
+    - `main.mo`: The Motoko backend code for managing tournaments and matches.
   - `tournament_frontend/`: The frontend code.
     - `src/`: Source files for the frontend.
       - `components/`: Vue components.